nicola-baechi/bertrands-paradox/README.md

 Developed by: @nicola-baechi @stefanshr @odthoma

 ### Running the program
-1. Download and extract the .zip archive
+1. Download and extract the latest .zip archive from our releases
 2. On Windows, execute the start.bat script, on GNU/Linux or MacOS, execute the start.sh script

 No JRE or JDK installation is required, since it comes bundled with the program.